This week in Industry Insider, I’ll show you how I did one of my photoshoots from last year.

 Make sure you get the models with the look and feel that matches your brand.
 Also, make sure it matches the theme as well.
 If your theme is Winter Wonderland, you might want more light skin models, and makeup can only do so much.

 Make sure you find a team that has experience doing implementing your vision.
 Create a schedule and make sure you buffer enough time for prep and have enough makeup artists so that everything is on time.
 Also, know the amount of time you will hire the makeup artist.
 You don’t want to book them for much longer than you need.

 Once again, make sure they have experience doing what you want and can get things done.
 They should be chosen months before.
 Give them mini-tasks and deadlines; you will get a sense if they can deliver.

 Select the outfits – diagram each outfit

 Ideally, you’ll want to have all the outfits planned out so that they can move quickly during the shoot.
-Make sure you have all the details and match all the outfits, and there is a variety.
+Swimwear photographer Dixie Dixon shares that you need to make sure you have all the details and match all the outfits, and there is a variety.
 You don’t want to end up with six looks with the same hat and gloves (unless that’s the theme).

 Choose and book the location